Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 Table~\ref{table1} shows results for the optimal solution of our order and rack allocation formulation when solved using Cplex for instances involving between $N=100$ and $N=500$ products with $O=50$ orders (and a variety of racks $R$ and pickers $P$).
 In that table the value given for $C_p$ applies for all pickers $p,~p=1,\ldots,P$.
 The values used for $C_p$ were chosen to cover the range from a low proportion of the total number of orders to all possible orders ($O$).

-In Table~\ref{table1} {\it\textbf{T(s)}} denotes the total computation time in seconds, {\it\textbf{B(s)}} denotes the computation time in seconds before the (final) best solution was first encountered in the solution process (either at the initial root node or during the tree search). {\it\textbf{UB}} is the best solution (upper bound) obtained at the end of the search either when the instance was solved to proven optimality or when the time limit was reached.
+In Table~\ref{table1} {\it\textbf{T(s)}} denotes the total computation time in seconds. {\it\textbf{UB}} is the best solution (upper bound) obtained at the end of the search, either when the instance was solved to proven optimality or when the time limit was reached. {\it\textbf{B(s)}} denotes the computation time in seconds before the (final) best solution {\it\textbf{UB}} was first encountered in the solution process (either at the initial root node or during the tree search).

 {\it\textbf{LB}} is the best lower bound obtained at the end of the search either when the instance was solved to proven optimality or when the time limit was reached.
 In order to improve readability the {\it\textbf{LB}} value is shown as {\it\textbf{UB}} if the problem is solved to proven optimality (in which case the {\it\textbf{UB}} value shown is the optimal solution value).